telerik/xaml-docs/licensing/protecting-telerik-assembly.md

 	</Application>
 {{endregion}}

-## Building Telerik Assemblies from Source Code
+## Protect the Telerik Assemblies by Manually Editing the Source Code

 __Prerequisites__